followthegraph/epstein_flight_logs/README.md

 - [Unofficial Sources](#unofficial-sources)

 ## Objective
 So much of the data about current events is hidden within the text of ephemeral articles.
-Often times, these data exist only as poorly scanned documents in unreadable formats, only to become broken links.
+Often times, these data exist only as poorly scanned documents in unreadable formats, destined to become broken links.
 The first step to understanding the truth of a story is organize the facts.
 This is a task that takes a team.
 I can think of no better collaborative system than GIT.
 Let's liberate the truth from the shackles of obscurity together.

 ## Project Details
 We want to make this information easy to consume for humans and computers.
 The important information this data must communicate is: